arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/usb-hid/usb-hid.md

 - [Keyboard](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/)
 - [Mouse](https://www.arduino.cc/reference/en/language/functions/usb/mouse/)

-In the section below, you will a couple of useful examples to get you started!
+In the section below, you will see a couple of useful examples to get you started!

 ## Keyboard